 The wood and trees used in A Forest for the Trees were sustainably salvaged from logging depots in California by West Coast Arborists and Angel City Lumber.
 Additionally, the gift shop and culinary experience are rooted in sustainable practices.
 A focal point within the show is the symbolic resurrection of an iconic 144-year-old tree from nearby Olvera Street felled by a recent storm, which, along with other trees from the Los Angeles area, was sourced with the assistance of Angel City Lumber, whose mission is to reconnect Angelenos with nature by producing wood products from the trees they have lived with in their neighborhoods.

-Conservation International, a leading global conservation nonprofit and 501(c)(3), will plant a tree for every ticket sold as part of Mastercard’s Priceless Planet Coalition, giving people an opportunity to contribute to preserving the planet through reforestation.
+Conservation International, a leading global conservation nonprofit and 501(c)(3), will plant two trees for every ticket sold in support of Mastercard's Priceless Planet Coalition, giving people an opportunity to contribute to preserving the planet through reforestation.

 Are the only trees in the universe on planet earth?

 Is photography allowed?

 Photography for personal use and for sharing on social media is encouraged.
 However, if you will be using professional equipment, or if you will be using the content for commercial purposes, you must make arrangements in advance.
 No flash photography is permitted out of respect for the experience of other patrons.